 Labrador Retriever Training & Temperament: Complete Breed Guide

-I tend to think Labradors are misunderstood because they’re too easy to like.
+Labradors Retrievers be misunderstood because they’re too easy to like.
 They’re friendly, enthusiastic, food-motivated, and generally keen to cooperate — which leads people to assume they’re simple to live with.
 In reality, Labradors were bred to work hard, for long periods, in difficult conditions, and that working engine is still very much running in the modern pet dog.

 Labradors struggling in domestic environments aren’t necessarily badly trained.
 They’re struggling because they’re being asked to live like calm companion dogs when they’re wired as working retrievers.
 Pulling on the lead, jumping up, mouthing, stealing food, struggling to settle — these aren’t random problems.
-They’re predictable expressions of energy, motivation, and slow-developing impulse control.
+They’re predictable expressions of energy, motivation, and slow-developing impulse control and I design programmes around giving them exercises which tap into, and give an outlet to, their natural impulses, which mens those instincts don’t come out sideways in destructive behaviours in the home.The aim isn’t to suppress the breed’s instincts, but to channel them so the dog can live comfortably and predictably as part of a household.

 Labradors usually respond extremely well to reward-based training.
 Their food drive and willingness to engage make them fast learners, but that same motivation can work against you if boundaries aren’t taught early.
 Excitement often overwhelms judgement, especially through adolescence, and physical strength arrives long before emotional maturity.
 What looks like disobedience is often just enthusiasm outpacing self-control.